By Sunderland Business School, Faculty of Business, Law and Tourism

 In science, when you’re adding solution W to solid X, there’s no pesky liquid Z lurking in the wings to affect the result.
 In marketing, that lurker is called a competitor.
 Worse still, there is usually more than one.
 And you never know what they’re going to do.

 And whilst none of them might qualify as ‘a stroke of advertising genius’ each of those ads will have appealed to some of John Lewis’s stampeding customers.
-So instead of driving past Sainsbury’s and/or Marks & Spencer on their way to John Lewis, some Christmas spenders were attracted by their competitor’s boring old price-focussed ads… and just shopped local instead.
+So instead of driving past Sainsbury’s and/or Marks & Spencer on their way to John Lewis, some Christmas spenders were attracted by their competitor’s boring old price-focused ads… and just shopped local instead.

 Oh, and their Christmas ads might be considered to have been pretty uninspiring, but Lidl haven’t half upped their game in the food quality stakes since Christmas 2017.
 That’s even more exogeneity for John Lewis to cope with.